 profile picture

-When getting a mortgage, a 20% down payment is typically the standard.
-The lender's liability is oftentimes only the difference between the home value and the sum remaining on the loan, so the 20% adds a nice buffer against the costs of foreclosure, reselling the home, and regular value fluctuations in the event a purchaser is unable to pay.
+A 20% down payment is typically the standard when getting a mortgage.
+Considering the risk for the lender is generally only the remainder between the home value and the sum due on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and natural value fluctuationsin the event a purchaser doesn't pay.

-The market was accepting down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender endure the increased risk of the small down payment?
+During the recent mortgage boom of the last decade, it was widespread to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+How does a lender handle the increased risk of the low down payment?
 The answer is Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower doesn't pay on the loan and the value of the home is lower than the loan balance.
+PMI covers the lender in case a borrower defaults on the loan and the value of the property is less than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-The law pledges that, at the request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
-So, acute home owners can get off the hook sooner than expected.
+The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Savvy home owners can get off the hook a little earlier.
+The law promises that, upon request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.

-It can take many years to get to the point where the principal is only 20% of the initial amount borrowed, so it's important to know how your home has grown in value.
-After all, any appreciation you've achieved over the years counts towards dismissing PMI.
-So why pay it after the balance of your loan has fallen below the 80% threshold?
-Even when nationwide trends signify declining home values, understand that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home might have gained equity before things calmed down.
+Considering it can take countless years to get to the point where the principal is only 20% of the initial amount of the loan, it's necessary to know how your home has appreciated in value.
+After all, any appreciation you've gained over time counts towards removing PMI.
+So why pay it after the balance of your loan has dropped below the 80% threshold?
+Your neighborhood might not be adhering to the national trends and/or your home may have acquired equity before things settled down, so even when nationwide trends signify falling home values, you should understand that real estate is local.

-The difficult thing for many home owners to know is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can surely help.
-It's an appraiser's job to understand the market dynamics of their area.
-At Appraisal House, Inc., we know when property values have risen or declined.
-We're experts at recognizing value trends in Destin, Okaloosa County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will most often drop the PMI with little trouble.
-At that time, the homeowner can enjoy the savings from that point on.
+The hardest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+It is an appraiser's job to understand the market dynamics of their area.
+At Appraisal House, Inc., we're masters at pinpointing value trends in Destin, Okaloosa County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will often remove the PMI with little anxiety.
+At that time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: